LukasLichten/hid-moza/wireshark/README.md

 As the setup is dead simple anyway: Once you have a functioning VM, press `Add Hardware`, select `USB Host Device`, and select the Wheelbase.
 This will work even if the VM is already running.
+You can instead also use (from the menubar) `Virtual Machine>Redirect USB Device`, but this is only available while the VM is running.

 Capture works the same as if the device was used native, ergo any running capture will see a second usb handshake as soon as Windows is given the device.